Copyright © 2023 LOCALIIZ | All rights reserved

 Frantzen’s Kitchen, 11 Upper Station Street, Tai Ping Shan, Sheung Wan | (+852) 2559 8508

-A tea specialist, Teakha serves authentic tea and tea desserts to loyal tea fanatics like ourselves.
-They also serve homemade baked goods such as creative flavours of chiffon cake, scones, and more.
-For more filling options, they also have avocado tostadas, pancakes and yoghurt and granola.
-We are such a fan of their hot chocolates and their special menu changes every so often to keep us all entertained!
+A tea specialist, Teakha serves authentic tea and tea desserts to loyal fanatics like ourselves.
+Teakha also crafts homemade baked goods, such as creative flavours of chiffon cake, scones, and more.
+For more filling options, they also offer avocado tostadas, pancakes, yoghurt, and granola.
+We are huge fans of their hot chocolates and their special menu changes every so often to keep things fresh!

 Teakha, Shop B, 18 Tai Ping Shan Street, Sheung Wan | (+852) 2858 9185

-A coffee shop brimming with Hong Kong culture, Lof 10 is the perfect example of how modern style blends with the local culture.
-Their logo is shaped like an old neon-lit sign and it is also engraved on their retro sliding metal door at the entrance.
-The laid-back venue offers a range of flavoured coffees that can also double as an aesthetic Instagram post, such as the Flat White ($58) or the swirling matcha in the Green Tea Latte ($58)!
+A coffee shop brimming with Hong Kong culture, Lof 10 is the perfect example of how modern style blends with the local eccentricities.
+Its logo is shaped like an old neon-lit sign, and it is also engraved on the retro sliding metal door at the entrance.
+The laid-back venue offers a range of flavoured coffees that can also double as an aesthetic Instagram post, such as the flat white ($58) or the swirling matcha in the green tea latte ($58).